-The other way to connect Boss soundbar 700 to TV is by using an optical cable.
+The other way to connect the Boss soundbar 700 to the TV is by using an optical cable.
 You should, however, check that your TV supports an optical cable connection.
 Follow the steps below to complete the link.

 Step 1: Assemble the TV, soundbar, and optical cable.
 Ensure they are closer together to make the connection easier.